guitarpicva/PicoAPRSTracker/CONFIGURATION.md

 Please be extra careful how the string is created and  note that ALL six (6) fields are required!

+The Comment field may be a maximum of 36 characters long according to the APRS spec and will be truncated to that maximum length if required.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!
 IMPORTANT !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!